dstroud/dreamsequence/README.md

 ### Arranger
 - Sequence playback of chord patterns (A, B, C, D) and schedule "Events" along the Arranger timeline.

-- Events set or increment parameter values as well as call functions.
+- Events set, increment, or randomize parameter values as well as call functions.
 For example, you might create a dynamic crescendos/accelerandos, schedule a mode/key change, redirect sequences to various destinations, send triggers out from Crow to CV gear, and even generate or transform chord and arp patterns.

 ### Generator
 - Algorithmically generate chord progressions and arpeggios, along with some randomization of things like tempo, mode, and key.